Fort Bribie

 Powerhouse slab.
 Steel bolts used to hold generator down protrude from right corner.
 (11 Sept 2004).

 Power pole beside Powerhouse.
 (11 Sept 2004).
-Is this a water well or "The Jug" (underground watch-house) for naughty boys.
+Is this a water well.
 (11 Sept 2004).

 The Machine-gun position defending the west of the camp.
 The mound was supported by a corrugated iron shield.
 (11 Sept 2004).
 The moat around the machine gun position.
 (11 Sept 2004).